What is Trenching?

 Since machines or manual digging are not as accurate as hydro excavation, they can easily damage existing underground utility lines.
 This can cost money to replace the lines.

-Fortunately, hydro excavation is not only extremely accurate, but since it only uses water, there is no danger of damaging existing utilities.
+Fortunately, slot trenching is not only extremely accurate but since it only uses water, there is no danger of damaging existing utilities.

 Backfilling is Minimized